9 Things Eye Experts Won’t Tell You About Glasses

 Buying online can cost two-thirds less

 Brick-and-mortar glasses shops tend to charge more for frames because their operating costs are higher, so you may be tempted to buy glasses online, especially because the price can be much less.
 Aside from the issue of whether or not you’re buying designer knock-offs (check for positive or negative feedback before clicking “buy”), the bigger question is whether buying glasses on the cheap makes sense for your prescription.
 “For fairly simple prescriptions, it’s fine to get them online and save money,” Dr. Ozerov says.
 “For more complex prescriptions, such as bifocals and especially progressive lenses, I think it’s best to go to an optometrist and be properly measured.”
 Be aware that many lenses automatically come with anti-glare coating, which could trigger a significant up-charge.
 Make sure to ask about it, whether you shop online or at a local store.
-Read this info before you buy glasses on the Internet.
+Read this info before you buy glasses online.

 Some extras are worth it